Getting Started with CRC-approved courses

 Finding a Faculty Sponsor:

-If you do not already have a professor who you know is interested in the same areas as you are, a great place to start looking for an advisor is www.research.brown.edu.
+If you do not already have a professor who you know is interested in the same areas as you are, a great place to start looking for an advisor is www.research.brown.edu or Vivo Brown.
 Also, be sure to look at the CRC's Past GISPs Database to find professors who have a history of sponsoring GISPs in your subject.

-If you want a more streamlined way of finding a faculty sponsor, check out this list of faculty sponsors who have sponsored (G)ISPs/AIs in the past, including professors who have sponsoreed multiple courses.
+If you want a more streamlined way of finding a faculty sponsor, check out this list of faculty sponsors who have sponsored (G)ISPs/AIs in the past, including professors who have sponsored multiple courses.

 To find GISP members, e-mail your idea and contact information to [email protected] to be added to the Potential GISP Ideas Database.
-We also recommend using Morning Mail, posting flyers, e-mailing relevant groups and departments and advertising your ideas around campus as creatively as possible.
+We also recommend using [email protected], posting flyers, e-mailing relevant groups and departments and advertising your ideas around campus as creatively as possible.

 Before deciding to do an ISP, check to see if the appropriate academic department offers DISPs, independent research or reading courses.
 Departments that offer DISPs structure them in various ways.
 Some allow as much flexibility as a student-initiated ISP, while others are reserved for concentrators or thesis projects.
 For more information about DISPs, click here.